dgraph-io/dgraph-docs/content/dgraph-overview.md

 Dgraph relationships are directed (or from a node to a value), so it is recommended to define a [reverse edge]({{< relref "query-language/schema.md#reverse-edges" >}}) as part of a schema if fast graph query in both directions is needed.
 ## App teams and data teams work together seamlessly
-Dgraph allows a particularlly smoooth interaction among data teams or experts and data consumers.
+Dgraph allows a particularly smoooth interaction among data teams or experts and data consumers.
 GraphQL's flexibility empowers data consumers to get exactly the data they want, in the format they want it, at the speed they need, without writing custom REST APIs or understanding a new graph query language.

 Database experts can focus on the data, schema and indexes, without maintaining a sprawling set of REST APIs, views, or optimized queries tailored to each data consumer or app.